 A comet, or scientifically known as a ‘’dirty snowball’’, is a snowball filled with frozen gases and dust.
 This ball also has the usual ‘’habit’’ to fly into the cosmos on the way to the Sun.
-The interesting thing, is that when an icy object like a comet gets closer enough to ‘’wing’’ around the Sun, then his ice warms up , and becomes a dust.
-In that moment, the comet gives ‘’birth’’ to a glowing hot cloud, called a coma.
+The interesting thing is that when an icy object like a comet gets closer enough to ‘’wing’’ around the Sun, then his ice warms up, and becomes dust.
+At that moment, the comet gives ‘’birth’’ to a glowing hot cloud, called a coma.

-Furthermore, various theories exists concerning the comet’s origin and how it was formed.
+Furthermore, various theories exist concerning the comet’s origin and how it was formed.
 Some astronomers believe that comets are actually the leftovers of stars and planets that existed 4.6 billion years ago.
-As well, there are also researchers, who claim that comets might also have been the original carriers of water ,organic molecules, and compounds to Earth.
-Nowadays,they are familiarly known as the building blocks of our solar system, and the life we have here on Earth.
-But, regardless of how comets were created and whether they were actually the ‘’shippers’’ of water and molecules; they still exist and for that reason the Earth could suffer from damages on a global scale.
-So, the question that ‘’arises’’ is: Should we be worried that a comet , or an asteroid could hit the earth in the near future?
+As well, there are also researchers, who claim that comets might also have been the original carriers of water, organic molecules, and compounds to Earth.
+Nowadays, they are familiarly known as the building blocks of our solar system, and the life we have here on Earth.
+But, regardless of how comets were created and whether they were actually the ‘’shippers’’ of water and molecules; they still exist and for that reason, the Earth could suffer from damages on a global scale.
+So, the question that ‘’arises’’ is: Should we be worried that a comet or an asteroid could hit the earth in the near future?

-According to NASA , on June 24 , 2017, a very close meeting occurred between our Earth and a big space rock.
-Luckily, they say that this gigantic rock , also known as an asteroid, carefully passed by , otherwise it would have caused a massive wipe-out of all humanity , and living species here on Earth.
-But, even though one asteroid is out of the way experts fear that the next one called Apophis, who is going to hit the Earth on April 12, 2029 , and then again on April 13 , 2036 , is expected to “change [the orbit] in a way that is not fully predictable”.
-Tragically, if this 370 meters long rock happens to hit the Earth, scientists estimate that it would create an explosion, that will be 65,000 times more powerful of the nuclear bomb, that was dropped on Hiroshima.
+According to NASA, on June 24, 2017, a very close meeting occurred between our Earth and big space rock.
+Luckily, they say that this gigantic rock, also known as an asteroid, carefully passed by, otherwise it would have caused a massive wipe-out of all humanity, and living species here on Earth.
+But, even though one asteroid is out of the way experts fear that the next one called Apophis, who is going to hit the Earth on April 12, 2029, and then again on April 13, 2036, is expected to “change [the orbit] in a way that is not fully predictable”.
+Tragically, if this 370 meters long rock happens to hit the Earth, scientists estimate that it would create an explosion, that will be 65,000 times more powerful than the nuclear bomb, that was dropped on Hiroshima.

 So, how should we stop this “nightmare’’ of blowing up the Earth ?
 Are we aware enough that we could never be able to “wake up’’ again?